Orders for Protection and Harassment Restraining Orders

 The "Petitioner's Harassment Packet" can be found on the Minnesota Judicial Branch website at http://www.mncourts.gov/default.aspx?page=513&item=96&itemType=packetDetails

 If a district is listed next to a form, the form is for use within that judicial district only.
 If the word "statewide" is listed, the form can be used in any district in the state.
 The forms in the back of this booklet can be used statewide.

-You can also apply for an OFP or Harassment Restraining Order online using a new automated system which interviews you and fills out the forms as you answer the questions.
+You can apply for a Harassment Restraining Order online using a new automated system which interviews you and fills out the forms as you answer the questions.

 The A2J Do-It-Yourself application for a Minnesota Harassment Restraining Order can be found on the LawHelpMN.org website at

 To find your local legal aid office by county go to www.lawhelpmn.org/resource/legal-aid-offices

 2324 University Avenue West